bobalicious/amoss/README.md

 Retrieving the parameters from a particular call of a method | `call`, `get().call` Retrieving the parameters from the latest call of a method   | `latestCallOf`, `call( -1 ).of`

+## Limitations

+Since the codebase uses that Salesforce provided StubProvider as its underlying mechanism for creating the Test Double, it suffers from the same fundamental limitations.

+Primarily these are:
+* The following cannot have Test Doubles generated:
+  * Sobjects
+  * Classes with only private constructors (e.g. Singletons)
+  * Inner Classes
+  * System Types
+  * Batchables.
+* Static and Private methods may not be stubbed / spied or mocked.
+* Member variables, getters and setters may not be stubbed / spied or mocked.
+* Iterators cannot be used as return types or parameter types.

+For more information, see here: https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_interface_System_StubProvider.htm

 ## Development Ideals

 For those who are looking to contribute to the project.